-Improving asset quality, but the stock of impaired and forborne loans remains sizeable
+Asset risk improved to moderate levels, positions the group better to absorb additional impairments from the coronavirus-related stress

-We view BOI's Asset Risk as moderate and assign a score of baa3, in line with the Macro-Adjusted score.
-The assigned score reflects the overall expected improvement in the problem loans ratio, offset by the bank's sizeable stock of forborne loans and loans in negative equity, which expose the bank to material downside risk in case of adverse macroeconomic developments.
-Furthermore, via BOI UK, BOI's assets risk could be affected because of the prolonged uncertainties surrounding Brexit.
-However, this risk should be contained given the low-risk loan book of the UK subsidiary.
+We view BOI's Asset Risk as moderate and assign a score of ba1, two notches below the Macro-Adjusted score and two notches below the ratio corresponding to the problem ratio reported as of year-end 2019.
+The assigned score reflects our view that new problem loan formation will outweigh the now slower improvement in the problem loans ratio due to coronavirus-related disruption of the debt purchasing and securitisation markets.
+The bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment driven by the outbreak of the coronavirus.

-3 March 2020 Bank of Ireland: Update following rating action
+Furthermore, via BOI UK, BOI's asset risk could be affected because of the prolonged uncertainties surrounding Brexit in addition to coronavirus virus related economic impacts.
+However, these risks should be contained given the low-risk loan book of the UK subsidiary.

-BOI is gradually reducing its level of problem loans, which decreased to €3.8 billion as of June 2019 from €4.6 billion as of December 2018 (2016: €6.2 billion).
-The bank's PL ratio was, therefore, 4.9% as of June 2019, compared with 5.9% as of year-end 2018 (2016: 7.6%).
-We expect further improvements in the second half of 2019.
-Furthermore, the favourable operating environment in Ireland, leading to improvements in the labour market, and the bank's significant efforts to provide sustainable restructuring solutions to troubled borrowers should support further improvements in its asset quality.
-On 24 June 2019, BOI acquired €260 million of performing commercial loans from KBC Bank Ireland.
-The acquired portfolio is equal to 33 basis points of BOI's gross loans and 2.5% of BOI's corporate portfolio.
+BOI has been gradually reducing its level of problem loans, which decreased to €3.0 billion as of March 2020 from €3.2 billion as of year-end 2019 and €4.6 billion as of December 2018.
+The bank's PL ratio was, therefore, 3.7% as of March 2020, down from 4.0% as of year-end 2019, and 5.9% as of year-end 2018.